81 views | 0| 0 comments

 1. Please!
 Please! please!
 Get to know the process well in advance.
-Talk to your doctor, ask questions, talk to experienced women around, google and youtube everything.
+Talk to your doctor, consult an expert, ask questions, talk to experienced women around, google and youtube everything.

 2. Attend the childbirth education sessions somehwre.
 Take your partner or the one who you decided would accompany you in the labour room.
 This will prepare your mind & body to be ready.